morsedan/UDTechnicalInterviewPrep/README.md

 Everyone learns at a different pace.
 Don't compare how quickly you progress through this material to how quickly others do.
 It won't help you.

-The material generally tested in entry level technical interviews can be summed up with the term Data Structures and Algorithms.
+The material generally tested in entry level technical interviews can be summed up by the term Data Structures and Algorithms.

 ## Prerequisite: Big O
 Computers have two resources, processing time and memory space.
 In order to understand why one data structure or algorithm is better than another, we need a way to measure how fast they run and how much memory they use.
 Big O is the most common way of measuring these resources.
 How much processing time an operation takes is referred to as **time complexity**.
 How much memory it uses is called **space complexity**.
 Before you dive into the study of data structures and algorithms you should have a basic understanding of Big O. Read through the article below or watch the video.
 Take a look at the items under Resources as well.